code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-26-apache-cxf-basic-authentication-example.md

 The CXF framework ships with an `AuthorizationPolicy` class that can be set on the `HTTPConduit` which handles the HTTP(S) transport protocols.

-We update the `ClientConfig` by adding a <var>'basicAuthorization'</var> `Bean` on which we set the username and password that are both retrieved from the <var>application.yml</var> properties file.
+We update the `ClientConfig` by adding a <var>'basicAuthorization'</var> `Bean` on which we set the username and password that are both retrieved from the <var>application.yml</var> properties file shown below.
 As a basic authentication HTTP header needs to be added we set the type to <var>'Basic'</var>.

 ``` yaml
 client: